felfert/copr-webhook-filter/README.md

 http://your.proxy.tld/yourHookPath?proj=12345678&uuid=109e265c-a9f2-4e96-a912-1c50bf2ca27c&pkg=mypackage

 The project ID and UUID are shown in the Settings page of your COPR project in the `Integrations` tab.
 The pkg is required only if your project contains multiple packages.

+If you want the proxy to validate the origin of incoming requests, you should set a secret for your webhook on GitHub and in the config file for the proxy.
+This secret is then used to calculate a hash over the request body.
+Details about that can be found [here](https://docs.github.com/en/webhooks/using-webhooks/validating-webhook-deliveries).